-If there is ever a place that a homeschool parent feels uneasy it’s heading into high school.
+If there is ever a place that a homeschool parent feels uneasy, it’s heading into high school.
 I know I have been at that place.
 Nervous and excited all at the same time.
 But I am here to encourage you that it is an amazing blessing to be pouring into the lives of your young adults.
 The high school years are such an important time for our children!
 But just how do you do it and with what resources?
 We are here to help with choosing high school homeschool curriculum!

 Can You Homeschool High School?
 Yes, You Can!

-Plus, our authors here at the Curriculum Choice have many, many years of experience teaching high school between them.
+Our authors here at the Curriculum Choice have many, many years of experience teaching high school between them.
 We’ve joined together to help you feel confident teaching high school, too!
 Our author, Betsy, even offers advice and resources for planning a high school track for the college bound.

 Here are some special posts just on high school:

 - Preparing for Homeschooling High School

 - How to Homeschool High School to College